voucherifyio/voucherify-showcase-store/README.md

 - `REACT_APP_BACKEND_KEY`="Your 'Application Keys' Secret Key"
 - `REACT_APP_FRONTEND_APP_ID`="Your 'Client-side Keys' Application ID"
 - `REACT_APP_FRONTEND_KEY`="Your 'Client-side Keys' Secret KEY"
+- REACT_APP_API_ENDPOINT="Optional endpoint url if your Voucherify project is not on Europe server - [read more](https://docs.voucherify.io/docs/api-endpoints)"
+  REACT_APP_VERSION = '2.6.3'
+  REACT_APP_OPEN_WEATHER_API_KEY="Required if you want to use [special geolocation campaign](#special-geolocation-campaigns)"

   The fastest way to install the demo store is to use the 'Deploy to Heroku' button and providing required environment variables.

 After deployment, the script runs post-install, where it populates your Voucherify account with custom products, validation rules, campaigns, and vouchers.